England Euro 2020 squad: Alexander-Arnold in but Lingard out as Southgate picks 26-man party

 Along with Alexander-Arnold, Liverpool and Manchester United captains Jordan Henderson and Harry Maguire are kept on despite nursing injuries towards the end of the 2020-21 season at club level.

-Aston Villa skipper Jack Grealish is another lacking in full match sharpness, but his creativity is being embraced after returning to action in mid-May.
+Aston Villa skipper Jack Grealish is another lacking in full match sharpness, but his creativity is being embraced after returning to action in mid-May and he will wear the No. 7 shirt at the tournament.

 Champions League winners Reece James, Ben Chilwell and Mason Mount should be full of confidence on the back of their European exploits with Chelsea.

-John Stones, Phil Foden and Raheem Sterling suffered continental heartache with Manchester City, but get an immediate opportunity to chase down more silverware.
+John Stones, Phil Foden and Raheem Sterling suffered continental heartache with Manchester City but get an immediate opportunity to chase down more silverware, with Sterling awarded the No. 10 jersey by Southgate.

+Everton's Jordan Pickford, meanwhile, has been given the No. 1 shirt, suggesting that he will go into the tournament as Southgate's first choice in goal ahead of Dean Henderson and Sam Johnstone.

-Dominic Calvert-Lewin will provide a back-up striking option behind captain Harry Kane, while Borussia Dortmund midfielder Jude Bellingham will be hoping that England are still involved on his 18th birthday on June 29.
+Dominic Calvert-Lewin will provide a back-up striking option behind captain and No. 9 Harry Kane, while Borussia Dortmund midfielder Jude Bellingham, England's No. 26, will be hoping that the team is still involved on his 18th birthday on June 29.

 England's upcoming fixtures